manchester-tech-events/techevents-nw/README.md

 ```
 rake git m='commit message'
 ```
-And CircleCI will deploy your changes to heroku and be live on technw.uk within a couple of minutes
+And GitHub will deploy your changes to heroku and be live on technw.uk within a couple of minutes

 # How to start your own!